Big-Bee-Network/wild-bee-data-standard/coretermlist.md

 		</tr>
         <tr>
 			<td>How to use</td>
-			<td>We advise creating universally unique identifiers, or UUIDs, to serve as occurrenceIDs.
+			<td>We advise creating universally unique identifiers, or UUIDs, to serve as <b>dwc:occurrenceID</b>s.
 These can be created using R packages, Excel macros, or website applications.
-While GBIF will not generate these for you, consider that uploading to a CMS automatically creates dwc:occurrenceIDs for each record. </td>
+While GBIF will not generate these for you, consider that uploading to a CMS automatically creates <b>dwc:occurrenceID</b>s for each record. </td>
 		</tr>
 		<tr>
 			<td>Example</td>
-			<td> 8d13f958-10fa-490a-8c32-5938be9d2037 </td>
+			<td>8d13f958-10fa-490a-8c32-5938be9d2037</td>
 		</tr>
         <tr>
 			<td>Relevant protocols</td>